 Michael Jordan Couldn’t Stand Playing Against Reggie Miller: ‘It’s Like Chicken-Fighting with a Woman’

 In the history of sports, few tasks have been more daunting than trying to defend Michael Jordan.
-Not only was His Airness an incredible talent, capable of doing anything he wanted on the basketball court, but he also had an unquenchable competitive fire; he wanted to crush anyone who stood in his way.
-And, during MJ’s time with the Chicago Bulls, Reggie Miller stood in his way on more than one occasion.
+Not only was His Airness an incredible talent, capable of doing anything on the basketball court, but he also had an unquenchable competitive fire.
+He wanted to crush anyone who stood in his way.
+During MJ’s time with the Chicago Bulls, Reggie Miller stood in his way on more than one occasion.

 Michael Jordan was a dominant scorer and a fierce competitor